inkVerb/toplogger/README.md

 %prep
 echo "####################################################
-We are creating the talking penguin RPM installer...
+We are creating the top logger service RPM installer...
 Other commands could go here...
 ####################################################"